gql-dart/ferry-docs/docs/pagination.md

 client.requestController.add(nextReviewsReq);
 ```

-The next event received by our `responseStream` will now include all six reviews.
+The next event received by our `request()` Stream will now include all six reviews.